juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

    HOST_DIRECTORY=\your-host-directory
    chgrp -R 0 $HOST_DIRECTORY  &&  chmod -R g+rwX $HOST_DIRECTORY
 ```
-This allows the BELA container to run with a non-root user, in a way that is compatible with Docker, Kubernetes and OpenShift with its random user ids.
+Setting ownership to group 0 like that is the Openshift standard way of allowing access to a non-root user.
+It is also compatible with Docker, Kubernetes, etc.

 This host directory will be mounted as volume `\bela-data` in the BELA container.